Laser Hair Removal

 Some people develop ingrown hairs in the beard area (folliculitis barbae), scalp (dissecting folliculitis) and upper posterior neck (acne keloidalis nuchae) that can progress to scarring and permanent hair loss.
 These conditions are especially common in people of African American descent.

 Treatment for acne can be as diverse as the condition itself.
 Mild acne can often be controlled with gentle cleansers and the application of products containing benzoyl peroxide or salicylic acid.
-In more severe cases, prescriptions for an antimicrobial or a retinoid or even isotretinoin (Accutane) may be required.
+In more severe cases, prescriptions for an antibiotic or a topical retinoid or even isotretinoin (Accutane) may be required.

-Isotretinoin (Accutane) is a naturally occurring derivative of Vitamin A and has been very effective in the treatment of severe acne that is unresponsive to other forms of treatment.
-The standard isotretinoin (Accutane) course is between four to six months although some patients may need additional treatments.
+Isotretinoin (Accutane) is a naturally occurring derivative of Vitamin A and has been very effective in the treatment of severe acne that is unresponsive to other treatments.
+The standard isotretinoin (Accutane) course is between four to six month.
+Some patients may need additional treatments.
 There are risks with this drug, the most serious of which is severe birth defects if the drug is taken during pregnancy.
 Additional information can be found at OtisPregnancy.org.
-Consequently, any female of child bearing age must be willing to commit to using two methods of birth control while taking Accutane and agree to never share the drug with anyone.
-Patients taking isotretinoin (Accutane) must enroll in the FDA mandated iPledge program, follow up with monthly office visits and have monthly blood tests.
+Consequently, any female of child bearing age must be willing to commit to using two methods of birth control or complete and perfect abstinence while taking isotretinoin (Accutane) and for one month after discontinuing the drug.
+In addition, the patient must agree to never share the drug with anyone.
+Patients taking isotretinoin (Accutane) must enroll in the FDA mandated iPledge program.
+Follow up with monthly office visits and have monthly blood and urine tests is required.

 LightSheer Laser Hair Removal